Morris-Cheng/Base-Modules/Clock_divider_module/README.md

 # Clock divider

 ## Overview
 Clock divider is a simple clock divider module implemented in verilog.
-The clock divider can be customized to fit any clocks and produce the given clock periods.
+The clock divider can be customized to fit any system clock and also select its idle state to either be low or high.

 ---